MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 For detailed information about OPath filters in Exchange, see [Additional OPATH syntax information](https://docs.microsoft.com/powershell/exchange/recipient-filters#additional-opath-syntax-information).

-You need to use this parameter with the IncludeUnifiedGroupRecipients switch.
+You can only use this parameter with the IncludeUnifiedGroupRecipients switch.

 ```yaml
 Type: String